David-Beale/Pathfinding-project/README.md

 -Use the scroll wheel to zoom in and out.

 ###### Main buttons:
--Clicking "shortest distance" or "fastest time" will set the default pahtfinding algorithm.
+-Clicking "shortest distance" or "fastest time" will set the default pathfinding algorithm.
 -Clicking "compare" allows the user to compare the 2 algorithms.
 Differences will only arise when congestion occurs.

 ###### Click the menu item to access additional features: